celery/celery/docs/getting-started/first-steps-with-celery.rst

     An old worker that is not configured with the expected result backend may be running and is hijacking the tasks.

-    The `--pidfile` argument can be set to an absolute path to make sure this doesn't happen.
+    The :option:`--pidfile <celery worker --pidfile>` argument can be set to an absolute path to make sure this doesn't happen.

 4) Make sure the client is configured with the right backend.